docker/docs/content/scout/integrations/registry/ecr.md

 in the registry, you need to activate it for each repository.
 Refer to [repository settings](../../dashboard.md#repository-settings).

-After activating repositories, images that you push will be analyzed by Docker Scout, and the analysis results will appear in the Docker Scout Dashboard.
+After activating repositories, images that you push are analyzed by Docker Scout.
+The analysis results appear in the Docker Scout Dashboard.
+If your repository already contains images, Docker Scout pulls and analyzes the latest image version automatically.

 ## Integrate additional registries